 Liz used to think, "Oh, interfaith work, that's…nice.
 But I hope someone else does it — certainly not me!"
 What changed her mind?
 Teenage girls: taking Muslim and Christian teens away for weekend camps, watching them dominate an obstacle course together, paint each others' nails, and share incredibly deep, authentic conversations about faith and spirituality.
 She's now pretty convinced that helping these young people to talk to each other, disagree respectfully, and make genuine friendships is the future.
 And if you're up for it, she and her husband Peter want to help you have an equally transformative friendship in your life.

-Steve lived in the Balkans from 1991-2012, co-starting a small IT company in Macedonia and directing Millennium Relief and Development Services’ Macedonia office.
-Steve continues to work with 4 national NGOs in Macedonia but now lives in Milwaukee.
-Steve and his wife Karen desire to encourage Christians and Muslims to follow the way of the Messiah Jesus to love God and neighbor with their whole hearts, minds and strength.
+Steve and Karen lived in the Balkans from 1991-2012, co-starting a small IT company in Macedonia and directing Millennium Relief and Development Services’ Macedonia office.
+Since 2012, Steve and Karen have been based in Milwaukee, Wisconsin, where they encourage Christians and Muslims to follow the way of the Messiah Jesus to love God and neighbor with their whole hearts, minds and strength.

 Strictly out of motivations to work for a U.S. government security agency, Benjamin began learning Arabic while obtaining his B.A in 2005, which included a 3-month course at the University of Jordan.
 Upon his arrival, Benjamin’s negative perception of the culture was shattered as he was met with friendly, welcoming, and extremely gracious people.
 His “enemies,” through genuine relationships without conditions, radically altered his motives, putting him on a new path to pursue peace in the way Jesus taught.
 Today, Benjamin and his wife Sarah live in Dallas, Texas, where they are working to use the teachings of Jesus to break down the walls of hostility between Christians and Muslims.